PSU-REDCap/redcap-support-ticketing-system/README.md

 # redcap-support-ticketing-system

-- Update alerts to utilize your institutions email.
-- Update SQL and jQuery fields in both ticket notes instruments.
-Replace blank lines with new line characters.

 This project is utilized by The Pennsylvania State University and College of Medicine to provide a pseudo-ticket-management-system.
 Many of the instruments are designed around our needs and can be modified/removed to fit your institution.
 Below is a guide to customizing this and getting this operational within your REDCap instance.
 Please keep in mind that this guide assumes the person configuring the project has administrative access to REDCap (necessary for the ticket notes which utilized a SQL field and JavaScript within a calculated field.

 1. Create a new project by uploading the REDCap project XML file.